Chitroopa/Word-Definer/README.md

 ## Description

-_The concept for the website is to make learning fun: children will write up a list of words they don't know (but would like to learn) and then come up with their own definitions._
+_The concept of this website is to make learning fun: children will write up a list of words they don't know (but would like to learn) and then come up with their own definitions._

 _This application contains two classes: One for Word, and one for Definition.
 The homepage of the app list all words.
 When a word is clicked, it lead to a page with the word's definitions.
-Children are able to add a word, and view a word, be able to add one or more definitions._
+Childrens can add a word, view a word, and be able to add one or more definitions._

 ## Setup/Installation Requirements